About

 Composer, Arranger, Orchestrator, Conductor, INSTRUMENTALIst

-Some of Ray’s compositional highlights include being Camerata-Queensland’s Chamber Orchestra’s emerging composer-in-residence for 2023, receiving a commission from the Australian Broadcasting Corporation (ABC, 2022), premiering a chamber work for a East-west cross-cultural ensemble in New York in 2022, co-composed the soundtracks for the 2021 “European Masterpieces” exhibition sound installation project in Queensland Gallery of Modern Arts (exhibition in collaboration with Metropolitan Museum of New York); premiering an orchestral tribute “Waltz No.007” at the Film-Harmonic concert (at part of Brisbane Festival 2021); premiered “The Royal Fanfare” performed by the Queensland Pops Orchestra at the QPAC Concert Hall, premiered two pieces in the 2020 “One World, One Family” 24-hour virtual concert hosted and broadcasted by Chinese CCTV, etc.
+Recent compositional highlights include being Willoughby Symphony Orchestra’s 2024 Young Composer of the year, Camerata-Queensland’s Chamber Orchestra’s emerging composer-in-residence for 2023, receiving a commission from the Australian Broadcasting Corporation (ABC, 2022), premiering a chamber work for an East-west cross-cultural ensemble in New York in 2022, co-composed the soundtracks for the 2021 “European Masterpieces” exhibition sound installation project in Queensland Gallery of Modern Arts (exhibition in collaboration with Metropolitan Museum of New York); premiering an orchestral tribute “Waltz No.007” at the Film-Harmonic concert (as part of Brisbane Festival 2021); premiered “The Royal Fanfare” performed by the Queensland Pops Orchestra at the QPAC Concert Hall, premiered two pieces in the 2020 “One World, One Family” 24-hour virtual concert hosted and broadcasted by Chinese CCTV, etc.

 Ray holds a Bachelor of Music (in composition) with distinction from Queensland Conservatorium Griffith University, and he was a recipient of the Sir Samuel Griffith Scholarship and Alan Lane Award for Composition.
-Ray is currently undertaking the Masters of Arts Screen: Music course at the Australian Film, Television and Radio School.
+Ray has also been selected to participate in the Juilliard School of Music 2023 Summer Extension Programs for Composition and Conducting.
+Ray is a graduate of the Masters of Arts Screen: Music course at the Australian Film, Television and Radio School, and currently further studies at the Royal College of Music in London.